 The Manufactured Homes Strategy Action Plan is designed to provide a plan to address the redevelopment threats facing manufactured home communities in Orange County.
 The Plan is a collaborative effort between the Towns of Chapel Hill, Carrboro, Hillsborough, and Orange County that outlines specific objectives, strategies, action steps, partners and resource needs to address the redevelopment threat facing manufactured home communities.
-If we are successful in implementing this action plan, we will:
+Successful implementation of the action plan will:

 - 1. Preserve manufactured home communities. - 2.
-Minimize resident displacement due to redevelopment - 3.
+Minimize resident displacement due to redevelopment. - 3.
 Create a Relocation Assistance Package to provide meaningful relocation assistance options for residents facing displacement.